lingling9000/ansible-role-btrfssubvol/README.md

 ## Pre-Check Variable Syntax

-In a larger playbook it may desirable to check the variable syntax in an early stage, to prevent aborts in the middle of the playbook run.
-Two files are provided for this case:
+In a larger playbook, it may be desirable to check variable syntax at an early stage.
+This prevents the playbook from aborting in the middle of a run.
+Two files are provided for this purpose:

 - [checks-syntax.yaml](./tasks/checks-syntax.yaml): Checks the syntax of role variables.